Joe Letteri

 Joseph Bruce Letteri (born 1957) is a senior visual effects artist.
-He is the winner of five Academy Awards, four BAFTA Awards and four VES awards.
+He is the winner of six Academy Awards, four BAFTA Awards and four VES awards.
 As of 2018, he is the senior visual effects supervisor of the Academy Award-winning Wētā FX, having joined the company in 2001.
 He has received several awards and nominations as visual effects supervisor, the latest (as of March 2023) being Avatar: The Way of Water, and previously for War for the Planet of the Apes.
 He attended Center High School (Pennsylvania) in 1975 and graduated from the University of California, Berkeley in 1981.
 He gave the keynote address at UC Berkeley's December Convocation on 19 December 2010.

+Joe Letteri is best known for his work on both of Peter Jackson's Middle-earth film trilogies, The Lord of the Rings (2001–2003) and The Hobbit (2012–2014).

+Letteri after his investiture as an honorary ONZM in 2012.